Cycle rickshaw: Country overview

-Cycle rickshaws are used in Asian countries, but also in countries outside Asia, such as large European and some North America cities.
+Not only are cycle rickshaws used in Asian countries, but they are also used in some cities in Europe and North America.
 They are used primarily for their novelty value, as an entertaining form of transportation for tourists and locals, but they also have environmental benefits and may be quicker than other forms of transport if traffic congestion is high.
 Cycle rickshaws used outside Asia often are mechanically more complex, having multiple gears, more powerful brakes, and in some cases electrical motors to provide additional power.

 Africa

 Madagascar

 In Madagascar rickshaws, including cycle rickshaws or cyclo-pousse, are a common form of transportation in a number of cities.
 Rickshaws are known as pousse-pousse, meaning push-push, reportedly for the pulled rickshaws that required a second person to push the vehicles up hills.
 Cycles are more common in the hillier areas, like Toamasina.

 Americas

 Canada

-In Canada there are pedicabs in operation in Victoria, British Columbia and Vancouver, British Columbia.
-They are regulated in Toronto, Ontario and Vancouver, British Columbia.
+In Canada there are pedicabs in operation in Victoria, British Columbia, and Vancouver, British Columbia.
+They are regulated in Toronto, Ontario, and Vancouver, British Columbia.